TL;DR

 | Ideal For | Healthy individuals wanting cover for major surgery/hospital stays. | Individuals wanting comprehensive cover for diagnosis and treatment. |

-A Closer Look: What Types of Drugs Are Covered?
+A Closer Look: What Types of Drugs may be covered?

 Even with comprehensive outpatient cover, not every drug is automatically approved.
-Insurers have rules to ensure treatments are proven, safe, and cost-effective.
+Insurers have rules to help support treatments are proven, safe, and cost-effective.

 Standard Licensed Drugs